mendercap/mendercap-blog/content/posts/003-a-dialogue-with-klem.md

 ---

-"The letter I received yesterday—the Augur I told you about is dead.
+"The letter I received yesterday—do you remember the Augur I told you about?"

+"Egilleif."

+"Dead.
 Butchered.
 Her son sent the missive in her stead.
 He wishes luck but doesn't possess his mother's gift."

 "Have you any idea where your son may be?"